We protect what communities depend upon.

 -

+We catalyze citizen groups & build grassroots networks.
 Since 2009 we’ve catalyzed and supported over a dozen new groups at local, regional, and state levels, working on a range of issues from mining to agriculture to protectors of unique local ecosystems.

 -